aplteam/Tatin/docs/SyntaxReference.md

 path←{aplVersion} GetUserHomeFolder append
 ```

-Returns standard path for any user-specific data.
+Returns the standard path for any user-specific data.

 Works on all platforms but returns different results.